 The rigorous investigation of the document classification approaches allowed us to select an optimal AI model for our customer.
 We adopted an ensemble learning approach as it proved to have better performance for our type of data.
 This Machine Learning technique combines individual outputs from several classifiers to reduce errors in predictions.
 The results from the selected ensemble of classifiers are put to voting to achieve the highest accuracy possible.

 It was decided to train three separate ensemble classification models – one per each label.
 The ML models have the same architecture but are trained on different datasets.

 Phase 4.
-Deployment of the document classification tool
+Deployment & data security of the document classification service

-Our cloud systems administrators hosted the document classification solution on Amazon Web Services (AWS).
-This secure yet flexible cloud hosting platform ensured seamless integration of the document classification tool into the client’s document management system.
+Our DevOps engineers hosted the document classification solution on Amazon Web Services (AWS).
+This secure yet flexible cloud hosting platform ensured seamless integration of the document classification service into the client’s document management system.